Print

 4. Add the garlic and paprika to the pan and cook for about 30 seconds, stirring.
 Add the stock, stir to mix.

-5. In a bowl, stir together the yogurt, milk and flour, creating a thick paste of sorts.
+5. In a bowl, stir together the sour cream, milk and flour, creating a thick paste of sorts.
 Whisk this mixture into the pan, ensuring that you don’t have any lumps (that’s why you use room temp yogurt).
 Slide the chicken back into the pan, so the pieces are mostly submerged in the gravy.

 6. Put the lid on the pan and let everything simmer over low heat until the chicken is cooked through and very tender; about 45 – 50 minutes for bone-in, and 20 – 25 minutes for boneless.
 I like to let the dish cool for 10 minutes before serving, so I can skim off any fat that rises to the top as it rests.
 This also allows the sauce to thicken up just a little bit.